 Be aware that some EU countries set a limit for the length of time you can be insured abroad with an EU Health Insurance card.
 If you are not covered for the duration of your stay, you should take out the ICS Complete+ student insurance package from AON, as described below.
 Also note that European health insurance schemes may not always live up to expectations, so it is generally recommended that you top up your coverage by taking out a student insurance policy.

 Holders of EU health insurance cards can contact the Zilveren Kruis insurance company for assistance in requesting reimbursements.
 Visit their website for students and click on ‘EU, EEA-countries and Switzerland’.

-*Note that after Brexit day, the EU health insurance card will no longer be valid for UK students.
-You must therefore take out an alternative insurance policy, as described below.
+*During the Brexit transition period (till 31 December 2020) the EU health insurance card (EHIC) will remain valid for UK students.
+However from 1 January 2021 onwards, you must take out an alternative health insurance policy as described below.